Arianny Celeste Flaunts Massive Cleavage In Black Velvet Robe: ‘All Done Up And Nowhere To Go’

-Arianny Celeste shared a sexy photo of herself at home on her Instagram Friday afternoon.
-She commented that she got all dressed up, but she didn’t have anywhere to go.
+Arianny Celeste shared a racy photo of herself at home on her Instagram Friday afternoon.
+She commented that she got all dressed up but didn’t have anywhere to go.

 In the shot, Arianny stood in a well-stocked closet with plenty of shoes and clothes in the background.
 A small, sparkly chandelier hung from the ceiling.
 The UFC octagon girl and new mother was the main focus, though.
-She wore a black velvet robe trimmed in matching, shiny satin.
-The coverup wasn’t cinched shut, and the model held it closed with one hand to preserve her modesty.
-The outfit revealed her massive cleavage and a hint of the lacy undergarment she wore underneath.
+She wore a black velvet robe trimmed in matching shiny satin.
+The cover-up wasn’t cinched shut, and the model held it closed with one hand to preserve her modesty.
+The outfit revealed her massive cleavage and a tease of the lacy undergarment she wore underneath.

-The hand holding the robe sported a huge, sparkly engagement ring, and a hint of a bracelet was visible at the edge of the cuff.
-Arianny held her other hand in her hair, showing off her inner wrist heart-shaped tattoo.
+Arianny had a huge, sparkly engagement ring on the hand holding the robe, and a hint of a bracelet was visible at the edge of the cuff.
+She held her other hand in her hair, showing off the heart-shaped tattoo on her inner wrist.
 The new mom’s hair was heavily highlighted, and it hung in bouncy curls down her back from an indistinct side part with the shorter front layer framing her face.
-She had her full pink lips slightly rounded and open, revealing a hint of her straight weight teeth.
-She stared straight into the camera’s lens with her brown eyes.
+She had her full pink lips slightly rounded and open, revealing a hint of her straight white teeth.
+She stared at the camera with her brown eyes.

-Arianny’s followers showed a lot of love for the sensual look at the sentiment of dressing up at home just for fun.
-Neary 26,000 Instagram users hit the like button expressing their appreciation, and at least 300 also took a moment to leave an uplifting comment.
+Arianny’s followers showed a lot of love for the sensual look and her decision to dress up at home just for fun.
+Nearly 26,000 Instagram users hit the like button to express their appreciation, and at least 300 also took a moment to leave an uplifting comment.

 “Wow!
 You are a legend on earth.
 Milk… it does a body good,” one devotee teased, adding a blushing smiley.